EbookFoundation/thoth-wiki/DOAB.md

 ## Ingest

 DOAB would prefer to ingest data from Thoth via an [[OAI-PMH]] feed.
+Upon metadata retrieval the book will typically be live on DOAB within 5 working days.